-This article will guide you through using aliases.
+This article will guide you through using Aliases.

 Why use an alias?

 - Quick alias: Let’s say you want to purchase something online (concert tickets, for instance) that requires registration.
 You don’t want to share your personal details, but you also don’t want to deal with the hassle of managing a separate account.
-By using a generated alias, once it expires, the vendor cannot spam you.
+By using a quick alias, once it expires, the vendor cannot spam you.
 Your inbox stays spam-free!

-Create an alias
+Create a Burner alias

 Create an alias from compose view